guybedford/chomp-extensions/docs/npm.md

 [template-options.npm]
 auto-install = true

+# Task depends on npm install first running (if necessary)
 [[task]]
-# To depend on an npm install, depend on its folder in node_modules
-deps = ['node_modules/cowsay']
+deps = ['npm:install']
+run = 'node app.js'

+# Add a dependency to a specific package or list of packages, which will be installed if not present
+# This pattern is used in templates themselves and ejects into an `npm:install` dependency
+[[task]]
 run = 'cowsay Chomp'

-[[task]]
 template = 'npm'
 [task.template-options]
 dev = true